-We have spoken with the Attorney for Issa Nicholas (Grenada) Limited who has indicated that Issa Nicholas (Grenada) Limited has withdrawn its Privy Council Appeal to the Privy Council.
-The substantive appeal has yet to be heard, and will be given a date for Pre-Trial Review.
+Please note that the substantive matter has not yet been heard by the High Court.
+We have spoken with the Attorney for Issa Nicholas (Grenada) Limited who confirmed that she is currently striving to secure a date for Pre-Trial Review of this matter.
+She confirmed that she would let us know as soon as a date has been set.
 At the right time we will be filing our application seeking to enforce the Bank's statutory remedy for relief from forfeiture, so as to keep the Bank's security intact.

 Having researched the matter, we find it very unlikely that the Court will forfeit the lease.
 Forfeiture of the lease as a remedy for Time Bourke (Holdings) Grenada Limited is highly disproportionate to the effect it would have on Issa Nicholas (Grenada) Limited and Republic Bank (Grenada) Limited.

 Should the Court be of the decision that the lease should be forfeited, it will more than likely grant relief from forfeiture to Issa Nicholas (Grenada) Limited.
 It is at that time that our application to enforce the Bank's statutory remedy of relief from forfeiture will be taken into consideration to protect the Bank's financial interest.

-3. Re: Claim No.GDAHCV2014/0274 - Jessamy Environmental Consulting & Research Caribbean Incorporated, a firm and Valma Jessamy v Republic Bank (Grenada) Limited
+Claim No.GDAHCV2014/0274 - Jessamy Environmental Consulting & Research Caribbean Incorporated, a firm and Valma Jessamy v Republic Bank (Grenada) Limited

-These proceedings were commenced with the filing of a Claim Form and Statement of Claim by Valma Jessamy and her registered Company claiming relief for breach of contract, negligence on the Bank's part, breach of confidentiality and general damages.
+These proceedings commenced with the filing of a Claim Form and Statement of Claim by Valma Jessamy and her registered Company claiming relief for breach of contract, negligence on the Bank's part, breach of confidentiality and general damages.
 We filed a Defence in these proceedings on the Bank's behalf.
 Pleadings are now at a close, and the Claimants opted not to file a Reply to our Defence.

 We are currently following Case Management Directions issued in this matter.
-We have already compiled with Standard Disclosure and filing of Witness Statements.
+We have already complieed with Standard Disclosure and filing of Witness Statements.
 We will soon be given a date for Pre-Trial Review, after which the matter will be ready for trial on a date to be fixed by the Court.

-As indicated above we filed a Defence on behalf of the Bank, which in summary emphasizes that the Bank acted in accordance with the provisions of the Bill of Sale Act as well as the Banking Ac.
+As indicated above, we filed a Defence on behalf of the Bank, which in summary emphasizes that the Bank acted in accordance with the provisions of the Bill of Sale Act as well as the Banking Act.
 We feel the Bank has a strong position to defend this matter at trial.